KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 * __Parallax__ - assumes objects are stationary

 {% assign youtube = "eLU-rEKopTg" %}
+{% assign caption = "In this video a man exploits our assumptions about scale to set up a room full of optical illusions" %}
 {% include youtube.html %}

 Clearly, we need to involve as many cues as possible to give a complete idea of